George Floyd protests in Los Angeles County, California: San Dimas

+From June 1 to June 6, a series of relatively small protests occurred throughout San Pedro, most notably outside the LAPD Harbor Division police station, and the San Pedro Waterfront on Harbor Boulevard.

 Santa Clarita

 On June 4, hundreds of protesters gathered at the Santa Clarita civic center and marched to the Valencia Town Center and business district.
 Many businesses in the area closed for the day and stores boarded their windows.
 The National Guard was deployed, but no force was used.

 Santa Monica

 On May 28, at 3:00 p.m., protesters gather at Santa Monica Police Station at 333 Olympic Dr. Protesters marched down Ocean Front Walk to a LAPD substation in Venice.

 On May 31, hundreds of protesters gathered peacefully along Ocean Boulevard in the afternoon.
 Looting erupted in the nearby shopping district soon after.
 Numerous buildings were also vandalized, looted and burned along Santa Monica Boulevard, with the most visible destruction being at the site of the popular Japanese-themed restaurant Sake House.
 Some protesters refused to disperse after the 4:00 p.m. curfew and engaged in standoffs with police.
 Hundreds of arrests were made that night.

 On June 5, a "paddle out" organized by Black Girls Surf was held at the Bay Street Beach Historic District on Friday morning.